-Multilateral sectoral funds (sectoral funds) provide a single point through which pooled funding from multiple sources can be disbursed to achieve outcomes for specific development needs.
+Multilateral sectoral funds (sectoral funds) are a key aspect of Australia's Partnerships for Recovery strategy in response to the impacts of COVID-19, as they provide a single point through which pooled funding from multiple sources can be disbursed to achieve outcomes that would otherwise be more challenging to realise.
 Sectoral funds also allow access to levels of expertise and development resources not usually available to individual countries.
 Australia provides funding to a number of sectoral funds that are working to improve outcomes in health and education, sustainable development and innovative financing in low income countries.
-These include Gavi, the Vaccine Alliance; the Global Fund to Fight Aids, Tuberculosis and Malaria; the Global Partnership for Education;, the Global Environment Facility; the Multilateral Fund for the Implementation of the Montreal Protocol; the Green Climate Fund; and, the Global Partnership for Output-Based Aid.
+These include Gavi, the Vaccine Alliance; the Global Fund to Fight Aids, Tuberculosis and Malaria; the Global Partnership for Education; the Global Environment Facility; the Multilateral Fund for the Implementation of the Montreal Protocol; the Green Climate Fund; and, the Global Partnership for Output-Based Aid.

 Gavi, the Vaccine Alliance

-Gavi, the Vaccine Alliance (Gavi) works to reduce childhood deaths through helping low-income countries procure new and underused vaccines at globally low prices.
+In response to the devastating health and economic impacts of COVID-19, DFAT is supporting Gavi, the Vaccine Alliance (Gavi) with a further $300 million AUD from 2021-2025 for routine immunisations, as well as $80 million for Gavi's COVAX Advanced Market Coordination (AMC) mechanism to ensure lower-income countries have equal access to safe and effective COVID-19 vaccinations.
+Gavi also works to reduce childhood deaths through helping low-income countries procure new and underused vaccines at globally low prices.
 These vaccines tackle the most common causes of childhood illness and death, including pneumonia, diarrhea and measles.

 Gavi is an example of a successful public/private partnership.
 Its work aligns with the goals of Australia's aid program: contributing to sustainable economic growth and poverty reduction through better health.
 Gavi also uses innovative approaches to generating funding for development, including the International Finance Facility for Immunisation mechanism (IFFIm).
 IFFIm generates funds for Gavi programs through issuing bonds on capital markets.